-PRO-TOPS fabricates and installs beautiful, modern granite countertops in homes and businesses across the Charlotte, North Carolina region.
-Our granite slabs are imported from granite quarries located all around the world including South America, Western Europe Africa, Asia and Indonesia.
-At our store location in Monroe NC, we inventory over 50 granite colors , from Level 1 to Level 3 in our 30,000 square feet granite yard.
+For over two decades, PRO-TOPS has fabricated and installed beautiful granite countertops in homes and businesses across the Charlotte region.
+The slabs from which we fabricate granite countertops in our Charlotte shop are imported from quarries located all around the world including South America, Western Europe Africa, Asia, and Indonesia.
+We store hundreds of granite slabs at our local store and thousands more are available through our preferred distributors.
+In total, we offer over 50 granite colors , from Level 1 to Level 3 in our 30,000 square feet granite yard.
 Check out our article about how to select a granite slab for your kitchen.

-Granite is nature-made; each slab of granite is unique.
-With so many color variations, it is easy to match granite countertops with kitchen elements such as cabinets, floors and wall colors.
-Each slab’s uniqueness and beauty are due to variations in shade, texture, pitting and coloring, giving granite countertops a one-of-a-kind characteristics.
-Product samples and brochure photographs cannot duplicate the precise characteristics of your stone.
-The markings of your countertops are part of the natural beauty of the stone and are characteristic as a natural stone.
+Each and every granite slabs are unique.
+With so many colors to choose from, it’s easy to match granite countertops with other kitchen elements such as kitchen cabinets, floors and wall colors.
+Each slab’s uniqueness and beauty are due to variations in shade, texture, pitting and coloring, giving granite countertops a one-of-a-kind look.
 Granite countertops, along with quartz countertops, are the most popular type of materials for kitchen countertops.

 There are literally hundreds of colors to choose from.
-In our experience installing hundreds of granite countertops in the Charlotte NC region, the two most popular granite colors are: Uba Tuba and Santa Cecilia.
+Two of the most popular granite countertop colors are Uba Tuba and Santa Cecilia.

-Uba Tuba – Quarried in Brazil and has a black background with flecks and speckles of green, gold and gray.
+Quarried in Brazil, Uba Tuba granite has a black background with flecks and speckles of green, gold and gray.
 This stone varies in different lighting conditions: on sunny days or bright lighting, the highly reflective flecks allow you to view the extent of all the colors in the stone, in darker lighting the stone appears a very dark green, almost black.
 The unexpected dimension in this stone makes it truly unique.
-Can be paired with white cabinets for a classic contrast or dark cabinets for a deep, rich design environment.
+It can be paired with white cabinets for a classic contrast or dark cabinets for a deep, rich design environment.

-Santa Cecilia – Quarried in Brazil and has a beige background with a consistent speckled pattern that includes dark grey, burgundy, and brown veins.
-It is very abundant and therefore affordable.
-Most often chosen because it compliments both light and dark cabinetry very well.
+Quarried in Brazil, Santa Cecilia granite has a beige background with a consistent speckled pattern that includes dark grey, burgundy, and brown veins.
+It is very abundant and therefore more affordable.
+Homeowners who select this color do so because it compliments both light and dark cabinetry very well.
 It has a neutral base with a little flair that has a subtle exotic feel, allowing for it to make a seamless statement in a kitchen or bathroom without being overbearing or monotonous.

 A few things to consider about granite countertops

 Granite is a natural stone.
 As such, a granite slab may have variations in colors and shading, from lighter to darker tones – that’s what makes the granite countertops you choose so unique.
-When selecting your granite countertops, be sure to discuss with your local representative at PRO-TOPS which part of the granite slab will be used in fabricating your countertops.
+When selecting your granite slab from which your countertop will be fabricated, you should discuss with PRO-TOPS which part of the granite slab will be used in fabricating your countertops.

 Granite slabs make for beautiful granite countertops as a finished product, but keep in mind that slabs can have spots or veins.
 Occasionally, when a light is shining on it, the surface might show dull spots that cannot be polished nor buffed.
 It’s simply the nature of the natural stone.

-All the granite countertops PRO-TOPS installs in the Charlotte NC region are sealed during the installation process.
+All the granite countertops PRO-TOPS installs are sealed during the installation process.
 PRO-TOPS covers kitchen and vanity tops with a special film only to be removed by the installers.

 Below are some of the granite slab colors we inventory for installations in the Charlotte NC region.
 To see more colors, schedule an appointment to visit our showroom and granite yard to view all readily available colors we inventory.